 Treatment and prognosis

-They are relatively slow growing but locally aggressive.
-Metastatic disease is uncommon.
+Chondrosarcomas are relatively slow growing but locally aggressive.
 Local resection is often the treatment of choice.
 Radiotherapy may sometimes be employed although sensitivity is thought to be minimal.
+Metastatic spread is uncommon.

 - 1. Morimoto T, Sasaki T, Takakura K et-al. Chondrosarcoma of the skull base: report of six cases.
 Skull Base Surg.
 1992;2 (4): 177-85. - Free text at pubmed - Pubmed citation

 - 2. Meyers SP, Hirsch WL, Curtin HD et-al. Chondrosarcomas of the skull base: MR imaging features.
 Radiology.
 1992;184 (1): 103-8.
 Radiology (abstract) - Pubmed citation

 - 3. Oot RF, Melville GE, New PF et-al. The role of MR and CT in evaluating clival chordomas and chondrosarcomas.
 AJR Am J Roentgenol.
 1988;151 (3): 567-75.
 AJR Am J Roentgenol (abstract) - Pubmed citation